Image Model Comparison - When to Use Each magicdoor.ai Image Model

 1. Generate several options with Seedream 4.5.

-2. Only rerun the winning concept on a pricier model if needed.
+3. Only rerun the winning concept on a pricier model if the quality gap matters.

 Common mistakes